1Now the Feast of Unleavened Bread drew near, which is called the Passover.

 9And they said to him, “Where do you want us to prepare it?”

-11And you will say to the head of the house, ‘The Teacher says to you, “Where is the guest room, where I am to eat the Passover with my disciples?”’
+11And you will say to the head of the house, ‘The Teacher says to you, “Where is the guest room where I can eat the Passover with my disciples?”’

 12And he will show you a large, furnished, upper room.
-Prepare it there.”
+Prepare the meal there.”

-13And they went, and found everything just as he had said to them, and they prepared the Passover.
+13And they left, and found everything just as he had said to them, and they prepared the Passover.

 14And when the hour had come, he reclined to eat, and the apostles with him.